50 Best NES Games of All Time

 The usual jokes aside about Final Fantasy being anything but the “final” entry in this series, it’s almost surreal to see where the most dominant RPG franchise in history began.
 The appeal of Final Fantasy is apparent even today.
 Borrowing some of the best parts of Dragon Warrior, while simultaneously popularizing other RPG elements that would become standard for the genre as the years went on, Final Fantasy was successful upon release.

 Final Fantasy is a story of four classical elements, three continents, and a variety of characters, classes, and races.
-It was an impressive level of depth in 1990, and it’s still an enjoyable turn-based RPG all these years later.
+It was an impressive level of depth in 1990, and it’s still an enjoyable turn-based RPG however many decades I don’t want to think about later.
+3?
+Seems about right.

 18. Mega Man 3